sablier-labs/docs/docs/contracts/v2/guides/08-etherscan.md

 :::note

 The total amount will also include any [broker fee](/concepts/protocol/fees).
-While fees are kept at zero in Sablier UI, the total amount should be equal to the streamed amount plus the broker amount.
+While fees are kept at zero in Sablier UI, the total amount should be equal to the streamed amount plus the broker fee amount.

 :::

 #### Asset

 The asset is the contract address of the ERC-20 token being streamed.
-You can get this from the [Sablier Interface](#step-1-go-to-token-page) or from any other [etherscan explorer](https://etherscan.io/token/0x68194a729C2450ad26072b3D33ADaCbcef39D574).
-Please double check the token address is correct before continuing the process.
+You can obtain this from the [Sablier Interface](#step-1-go-to-token-page) or from any other [Etherscan explorer](https://etherscan.io/token/0x68194a729C2450ad26072b3D33ADaCbcef39D574).
+Please double check the token address is correct before continuing.

 #### Cancelable

 This field indicates whether or not you want the stream to be cancelable.
 This can be set to either `true` or `false`.
 If set to true, the stream will be cancelable.

-You can make a cancelable stream non-cancelable after the stream has been created, but if its a non-cancelable stream, it cannot become cancelable post-creation.
+You can make a cancelable stream non-cancelable after the stream has been created, but if it's a non-cancelable stream, it cannot become cancelable post-creation.

 #### Transferable

 The `transferable` field indicates whether the NFT owner is allowed to transfer te NFT or not.
-THis can be set either to `true` or `false`.
+This can be set to either `true` or `false`.

 This flag cannot be changed later.

 #### Timestamps

-The `timestamps` field contains the start time, cliff time and the end time of the stream, in this order.
+The `timestamps` field contains the start time, cliff time, and the end time of the stream, in this order.
 The values should be UNIX timestamps (represented in **seconds**).
 You can find a Unix timestamp converter [here](https://www.unixtimestamp.com/).

-If you prefer to not have a cliff, you can simply put the cliff time as 0 like in this example.
+If you prefer to not have a cliff, you can simply set the cliff time to 0, like in this example.
 If, however, you want to have a cliff, fill in the timestamp for the the cliff there.

 | Total Duration | Cliff Duration | [Start, Cliff, End]                    |
 | :------------- | :------------- | -------------------------------------- |